|Data collection||Administrative data and sample surveys|

 Secondly, the UK is a member of the international community and international users need comparable data for analysis between countries.

-Thirdly, the UK, as a member of the European Union, as well as organisations such as the International Monetary Fund (IMF) and Organisation for Economic Co-operation and Development (OECD), needs to compile its various economic statistics in conformity with standards set by those organisations.
+Thirdly, the UK cooperates with organisations such as the International Monetary Fund (IMF) and Organisation for Economic Co-operation and Development (OECD) and needs to compile its various economic statistics in conformity with standards set by those organisations.

 Fourthly, the UK can compare and reconcile its estimates with those of other countries.
-Statistics need to be as comparable as possible in order to carry out this validation.
+Statistics need to be as comparable as possible to carry out this validation.

 To facilitate such consistency and to provide guidelines for its members, the IMF issued the Balance of Payments Manual.
 The first edition appeared in 1948 and the sixth edition in 2009.
 The conceptual framework of the UK BoP corresponds to that underlying the sixth edition of the IMF manual, referred to as BPM6.
 BPM6 was implemented in the UK's BoP accounts and IIP statistics in September 2014.

-Import figures for trade in goods include adjustments to allow for the impact of trade associated with VAT missing trader (MTIC) fraud.
+Import figures for trade in goods include adjustments to allow for the impact of trade associated with VAT missing trader intra community (MTIC) fraud.
 The adjustments were introduced for the first time in the UK trade May 2003 release published on 9 July 2003.
-The adjustments are added to the EU import estimates derived from Intrastat returns.
+The adjustments are added to the EU import estimates derived from HM Revenue and Customs (HMRC) returns.

 Figures for total exports and imports less adjustments for trade associated with VAT MTIC fraud are given in the monthly UK trade statistical bulletin.